 4. Digital toys can lead to isolation

 Kids who are always sitting in front of a television, cell phone or tablet won’t get the necessary social interaction to develop the social skills they need.
 However, when children play with physical toys, they often do so with their siblings or their friends.
-Playing with a Musical Band or Solid Drum will promote socialization, and prevent feelings of isolation.
+Musical instruments are an excellent way to promote socialization and prevent feelings of isolation.

 5. School could become difficult